752963e64/Journal/Its_another_world.md

 As a simple example...
 That I already shared...
 You can speak really dirty to an AI and I'm sure by far it's overall the most kind interactions it gets.

 As a supposed tool turned to public made by so called clever persons...
-It's their product,
+It's their product.

 A product that doesn't reflect reality that can possibly as the cognition works changes people using it anormaly compared to a normal interaction with someone.

+The case of automation.
+Automating tasks with programs, when the economy needs the opposite.

+When always the same get the hype & money...
+To finally end in a context where the economy is inexistant, with no more jobs...

+You are killing each others softly... in name of the hype.
+It's a beautiful dream to have a buddy machine.
+The reality will show you the opposite effect.

 # The social networks.